Product

 This guide offers a step-by-step approach to Event Modeling in Qlerify, drawing on the core concepts from Adam Dymitruk’s original Event Modeling post—including the automation and translation patterns.
 We won’t detail all Qlerify features here, as you can find more information in our article on Event Storming and DDD (links provided at the bottom of the page) as well as in the in-app help texts.

-We'll follow the seven steps of Event Modeling and recreate the example presented in the blog post 'What is Event Modeling?'
+We'll cover the seven steps of Event Modeling and recreate the example presented in the blog post 'What is Event Modeling?'.
 While some visual elements, such as the "waterline," are presented differently in Qlerify, we've successfully applied Event Modeling in many cases using the approach presented here.

-Now, let’s dive in.
-Before starting, ensure you're logged into Qlerify with a blank workflow open and review the following Card Type Settings:
+Now, let’s dive in, ensure you're logged into Qlerify with a blank workflow open and review the following Card Type Settings:

 • Open the workflow settings by clicking the cogwheel above the empty workflow diagram, then navigate to the Cards tab.

-• Under the Use AI heading, ensure that Command, Aggregate Root, and Given-When-Then are selected.
+• Under the Use AI heading, ensure that Command, Aggregate Root, Read Model, and Given-When-Then are selected.

 • Under the Command heading, ensure that Command is selected.